jeroneandrews-sony/cama/README.md

 ```

 ## References
+If you find this repository useful, please consider citing the following:

 Andrews, J.T.A., Zhang, Y. and Griffin, L.D., 2020.
 [Conditional Adversarial Camera Model Anonymization](https://arxiv.org/abs/2002.07798). *Proceedings of the European Conference on Computer Vision (ECCV) Workshops*.

 ```